Skip to Content

 • Machinery accidents: Sanitation workers use dangerous, heavy equipment in the course of their duties, exposing them to the risk of being backed over or crushed.
 Workers who operate street sweepers are also at a high risk of injuries, such as those stemming from traffic accidents, being struck by projectile debris, or losing limbs or extremities in accidents with the vehicles’ brooms or vacuum.

-• Toxic exposure: Due to the nature of their work, sanitation workers face injuries resulting from coming into contact with toxic or dangerous waste that is improperly disposed of, such as broken glass, caustic chemicals, or medical waste.
+• Toxic exposure: Due to the nature of their work, sanitation workers face injuries resulting from coming into contact with hazardous materials or toxic or dangerous waste that is improperly disposed of, such as broken glass, caustic chemicals, or medical waste.

 What to Do After an Accident